schyler-rad/society-systems/README.md

 ## Contents
 - Articles and essays on societal and economic evolution.
 - Discussions on equity, gender, and belonging in macroeconomic contexts.
-- Weekly reflections connecting theory with real-world applications.
+- Reflections connecting theory with real-world applications.

 ## Goals
 - Inspire critical thinking about the interconnectedness of society and systems.